khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 As for Imām al-Shāfiʿī, the quotations from him are most numerous and beautiful,[^a31] and his followers were the best in sticking to them:

-1. “The _sunnahs_ of the Messenger of Allāh \pbuh reach, as well as escape from, every one of us.
+1. “The _sunnahs_ of the Messenger of Allāh \pbuh reach, as well as escape from, everyone of us.
 So whenever I voice my opinion, or formulate a principle, where something contrary to my view exists on the authority of the Messenger of Allāh \pbuh, then the correct view is what the Messenger of Allāh \pbuh has said, and it is my view.”[^a32]

 2. “The Muslims are unanimously agreed that if a _sunnah_ of the Messenger of Allāh \pbuh is made clear to someone, it is not permitted[^a33] for him to leave it for the saying of anyone else.”[^a34]